ncatlab/nlab-content/pages/8580.md

 $\,$

+There are of course may more constructions that are naturally expressibe in [[cohesive homotopy type theory]], but this should give an idea and highlight cornerstones of the following discussion.

-This concludes the introduction and survey.
-We now begin the text on the _geometry of physics_.
+We now end this introduction and overview and begin the text on _geometry of physics_.

 ## **Coordinate systems**
  {#CoordinateSystems}